godai78/plain-language/README.md

-# Plain language - How it can improve readability/usability
+# Plain language - How it can improve readability and usability

 by Bartek Biedrzycki